 This activity is perfect to do outdoors or in your backyard.
 Have your kids close their eyes and walk over different textures like grass or wet sand.
 Ask them what they feel: Is it dry?
 Is it cold?
 Is it soft?

 Focusing on what they feel in one part of their body, helps kids slow their thoughts down and improve their gross motor skills.

 Yoga isn’t for everyone, but if you do enjoy your share of down dog, it’s a great activity to get your child involved in too.
 Yoga teaches kids focus and self-awareness and encourages them to relax and breathe.
 If you’re unsure of where to start, check out these fantastic illustrations of kids’ yoga poses from lifehack.org.

 5. Guided Meditations: Ages 3+

 Getting kids to settle their bodies and relax can be tricky, especially when they’re upset.
 Guided meditations allow kids to visualize a calm and safe space, and tune into multiple senses at once.
-By doing so, it helps their bodies to slow down and enter a more mindful and controlled state of being.
+Doing so, helps their bodies to slow down and enter a more mindful and controlled state of being.

-There are plenty of guided meditations out there but most of it isn’t age-appropriate for children; another great reason to try out Moshi.
+There are plenty of guided meditations out there but most of them aren’t age-appropriate for children; another great reason to try out Moshi.
 Moshi’s meditations are all set in a magical world of mesmerizing characters called Moshlings.
 From Peekaboo’s Relaxing Roots to Waldo’s Wondrous Washing Machine, the content is specifically designed to hold your little one’s (little) attention span.